crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 (...)
 ```

-When you are ready, you can push your recent *proofs* to your public repository with `cargo crev publish`.
+When you are ready, you can push your recent *proofs* to your public repository with `cargo crev repo publish`.

 Now that your work is public, the only thing left is to help other people find it.
 Until someone creates
 a *trust proof* for your `CrevId` (even with `trust: none` settings), your *proof repository* is not